davidiommi/Pytorch--3D-Medical-Images-Segmentation--SALMON/README.md

 	|   |   |   ├── label5.nii
 	|   |   |   └── label6.nii

-Set the resolution of the images here before training.

 *******************************************************************************
 ### Training:
 - Modify the "init.py" to set the parameters and start the training/testing on the data.
 Read the descriptions for each parameter.